heymichellemac/heymichellemac-hugo/content/blog/2021/03/obsidian-setup.md

 I also store my content creation checklist on each note so I can work through my content creation process for each article.

-If you'd like to learn more about my Content Creation process as it exists in Notion, you can purchase my Notion templates pack here: [Notion Templates Pack - Gumroad](https://gum.co/notion-templates)

 ### Resources

 The resources directory is used to store notes that aren't literature or evergreen notes.